Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Discussion

-As outlined by participants and prior work~\cite{aflatoony2020ATmakers, jones2024customization}, customizable technologies improve the technology experience of people with disabilities.
+As outlined by participants and prior work~\cite{aflatoony2020ATmakers, jones2024customization, kane2014collaboratively}, customizable technologies improve the experience of people with disabilities.
 Our results showed clear differences across learners: some valued detailed auditory explanations, while others preferred tactile or haptic cues that allowed them to physically establish orientation and weight.
-Users additionally have varied requirements in the level of detail required in descriptions.
-Thus, remote education systems should allow customizable experiences that acccount for prior knowledge of dance style and skill level (DG12) and enable learners to configure systems based on modality preferences (auditory vs. tactile) (DG13).
+Users additionally required varied levels of description detail.
+For example, participants B5a, B6, B7b and B8 had prior dancing experience, allowing them to better follow the dance to the point where they could teach other participants.
+Comparatively, BLV participants with no experience required more detailed instructions to learn the same dances.
+Asynchronous dance instruction systems should thus allow for customizable experiences that acccount for prior knowledge of dance style and skill level \textbf{(DI13)}.
+Our workshops additionally revealed system differences across dance styles \textbf{(DI14)}, discussed in section \ref{applyingDIs}.